Trademarks: an introduction

 Generally, you have to register trade marks in each of the countries where you want protection.

-However, there are two other options which could make life easier.
-You can also apply for a Community Trade Mark, providing protection throughout the EU.
+However, there are two other options.
+You can apply for a Community Trade Mark, providing protection throughout the EU.
 This is done through the Office for Harmonisation in the International Market (OHIM).

 You can also register a trademark internationally.
 Apply through the World Intellectual Property Organization (WIPO).